 Legal sale of fireworks

-To legally sell fireworks in Clark County, please see the following information:
+A permit is required to legally sell fireworks in Clark County, please see the following information:

 - Notice of intent to apply for retail fireworks permit